Your donations help T1Determined #keepgoing.

 Depending on your crew vehicle (if you have one), gasoline can be a significant cost.
 RVs get notoriously bad mileage (sometimes as low as 8 MPG).
 Some of the larger and more powerful class As run on diesel, which tends to cost more than gasoline.

-Our cargo van has a 4-cylinder engine that’s fuel-efficient (about 20 MPG), but due to the fact that it uses a turbocharger to give the engine more hauling and carrying power, requires ONLY 91+ octane gasoline.
+Our cargo van has a 4-cylinder engine that’s fuel-efficient (about 20 MPG), but due to the fact that it uses a turbocharger to give the engine more hauling and carrying power, requires high-octane gasoline or the engine gets mad.
 Its 16-gallon tank gets us about 300 miles.
 So that’s ten tanks of gas.
 Even if gas is $1.50 a gallon x 16 gallons, that’s 10 tanks at $24 a tank.
 And that’s the ideal case.
 In Vidal, CA, at the only gas station for nearly 100 miles, 91-octane gas was $5.00 / gallon.

 Crew van or no crew van, figure paying no less than $250 for gas, more likely $300-$400, and for a large RV, close to $1000.